Greenbank Battery

 Project overview

-The Greenbank Battery will have a discharge capacity of 200 megawatts and store 400 megawatt hours of energy (200MW/400MWh) - enough to power 66,000 homes for two hours in the evening peak before needing to recharge.
+The Greenbank Battery is a large-scale battery in the Logan City Council area.
+The battery has a discharge capacity of 200 megawatts and can store 400 megawatt hours of energy.
+This means during the evening peak demand period, the battery can power 66,000 homes for up to two hours before needing to recharge.

 The Greenbank Battery is CS Energy’s second battery project.
-In July 2024, the Chinchilla Battery commenced commercial operations.
+We also own the Chinchilla Battery, which commenced commercial operations in 2024.

 Benefits